L&D employees using an LMS integration

 mins read time

-If you asked your employees if they feel that they have ample opportunities for career advancement at your company, what would they tell you?
+If you asked your employees if they have ample opportunities for career advancement at your company, what would they tell you?

-Would they say they have a lot of career development programs available to them—that they regularly find themselves making time for upskilling or reskilling?
+Would they say they have a lot of career development programs available to them—that they can regularly make time for upskilling and reskilling?

 What are career development programs?

-Career development programs are plans designed to match employees’ abilities, needs and career goals to current and future opportunities within an organization.
-It is a way to set your employees up for success and long-term progression in your company.
+Career development programs are plans designed to match employees’ abilities, needs, and long-term career goals to current and future opportunities within an organization.
+It’s a way to set your employees up for success in your company and along their entire career journey.
+These plans can include external certifications, attending conferences and seminars, or activities like a peer mentor program, among others.

-Usually, career development spans the entire work life of an individual and is an on-the-job opportunity.
-Whereas academic career development is when employees enroll in professional courses put on by an academic institution.
-Similarly, bootcamps are short-term development plans designed to train employees in specific hard skills.
+Usually, career development spans an employee’s entire work life and is meant to be on-the-job training.
+Academic career development is when employees enroll in professional courses put on by an academic institution.
+Similarly, bootcamps are short-term career growth programs designed to train employees in specific hard skills.
 It could be to upskill employees or help them transition to another career path.

 Why it’s important to have career development programs